This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Since I was off on maternity leave, it seemed like a good opportunity to go away for a longer trip.
 We had visited Australia in 2005, but really wanted to visit New Zealand.
 We managed to get away for a month in March and spent 3 weeks traveling around the South Island via RV and 1 week on the North Island at a bach (cottage).
 The kids were 6 months and 2.5, which were great ages because it allowed us to do lots of great hikes.
 With two little kids, traveling in an RV was a great option because we had everything we needed on the “truck”, didn’t have to constantly move around and unpack and could travel at our own pace.
 We frequently stopped for lunch breaks, breastfeeding breaks, potty stops and could continue traveling during nap time.
+If you are looking for info on NZ costs, check out this post.

 We rented our RV through Backpacker Campervans, which is just a budget division of Britz and appears to no longer exist.
 We paid $4,000 NZD for our 3 week rental, which seemed like a ton of money, but was totally worth it.
 We had a good size RV with two sleeping areas and enough space to strap the car seats into.
 We started in Christchurch and basically went clockwise around the South Island.
 We enjoyed exploring Christchurch – Cathedral Square, boating on the Avon, riding the trams, and taking the Gondola up.
 At our first campground we encountered a jumping pillow, which seems like the best invention in the world.